webontoast/da-004/src/projects/sustainable-development-in-tankerton.md

 Recent changes in the building regulations have resulted in the requirement for increased levels of insulation in walls, floors and roofs, which is a good thing and we worked closely with the main contractor and the approved inspector for building control to make sure that we delivered the most sustainable project that we could.

-There are many different types of external wall and roof constructions in the project and each type required a separate analysis and design to ensure that the amount of insulation and the location of the insulation within the construction was correct.
+There are many different types of external wall and roof constructions in this project and each type required a separate analysis and design to ensure that the amount of insulation and the location of the insulation within the construction was correct.